PubTables-v2: A new large-scale dataset for full-page and multi-page table extraction: Dataset

 \subsection{Multi-Part Tables}

-The third collection of PubTables-v2, the full-documents collection discussed in \cref{sec:full_documents}, contains 9,172 full documents.
+The third collection of PubTables-v2, the Full Documents collection discussed in \cref{sec:full_documents}, contains 9,172 full documents.
 Every document in this collection contains at least one \emph{multi-part} table.
-A multi-part table is a table split into two or more parts across multiple columns within a single page or across multiple pages.
+A multi-part table is a table split into two or more parts, either: 1) a multi-page table, split across multiple pages; or 2) a single-page split table, split across multiple columns of a two-column page.

-The full-documents collection includes annotations for all 24,862 tables appearing in these documents.
-These comprise 9,492 multi-page tables, 630 single-page tables split across multiple columns, and 14,740 single-page, single-part tables.
-Each table is annotated with its bounding box (or boxes) on every page it spans, as well as its structure and text content.
+The Full Documents collection contains in total 9,492 multi-page tables, 630 single-page split tables, and 14,740 single-page, single-part tables.
 For this collection, we do not annotate bounding boxes for rows or columns within each table, focusing exclusively on table detection and end-to-end table extraction.
+Annotating bounding boxes for rows and columns in multi-part tables could have some additional challenges that we leave to future work.